Full Scale

 Define Value Proposition

-Identify which of your customers’ problems that your product can address.
-Since you can’t possibly answer all challenges that customers go through, focus only on specific customers’ problems that your product can help with.
+Identify which of your customersโ problems that your product can address.
+Since you canโt answer all the customers’ challenges, focus on specific problems your product can solve.

 Value proposition relates to the value a business promises to bring when customers choose to buy their products.
 It highlights the key characteristics that make them a better choice than their competitors.

-Take Full Scale’s value proposition statement as an example.
-We guarantee to provide our clients with world-class software development services at reasonable rates and terms than what they can find in the market today.
+Take Full Scaleโs value proposition statement as an example.
+We guarantee to provide our clients with world-class software development services at reasonable rates and terms.

 Determine your Minimum Viable Product

-Another crucial step to achieve product-market fit is to determine your minimum viable product (MVP).
-Once you’ve established your value proposition, building an MVP enables you to validate that your product is heading in the right direction.
+Another crucial step to achieving product-market fit is to determine your minimum viable product (MVP).
+Once youโve established your value proposition, building an MVP enables you to validate that your product is heading in the right direction.

 Measure Product-Market Fit Efforts

-To calculate TAM, multiply overall potential customers with average revenue per user (ARPU).
+To calculate TAM, multiply overall potential customers by average revenue per user (ARPU).
 If you now have your TAM, you can confirm a portion of your TAM as your existing customers.

 Stay Consistent

-Ask customers about their opinion on your product and how it can serve them better in the future.
+Ask customers about their opinions on your product and how it can serve them better in the future.

 Message us today so we can get started.